 Treating Severe Acne – The best Techniques Reviewed

 Severe acne is usually something you cannot treat on your own.
 Medical supervision and strong medication are usually needed to resolve cysts, nodules, and keloidal acne.
 What doctors don’t tell you about treating severe acne, however, is that the side effects of treating severe acne usually include a new case of mild to moderate acne as the skin grows so fast it flakes and peels and new sebaceous glands make lots of skin oil.
-Medication may get rid of the worst symptoms of severe acne1, but you will have to keep it from coming back.
+Medication may get rid of the worst symptoms of severe acne, but you will have to keep it from coming back1.